Table of Contents

 </mxc:AxisX>

 • DateTimeScaleOptions — DateTime data scale.
 Use this scale type if the X values provided by the series are DateTime values.
-The DateTimeScaleOptions.MeasureUnit property allows you to specify the time unit for the axis scale: Millisecond, Second, Minute, Hour, Day, Week, Month, Quarter, or Year
+The DateTimeScaleOptions.MeasureUnit property allows you to specify the time unit (axis unit) for the axis scale: Millisecond, Second, Minute, Hour, Day, Week, Month, Quarter, or Year

 <mxc:AxisX ShowTitle="False">